sn2015/DataScienceCapstoneProject/README.md

 here i put some exploratory analysis.

-Then i create a function called "clean" which take as the argument a text string or collection of text strings and remove foreign words, removing badwords, stripwhitespaces, remove numbers and punctuation, steming text using "porter" method.
+I create a function called "clean" which take as the argument a text string or collection of text strings and remove foreign words, removing badwords, stripwhitespaces, remove numbers and punctuation, steming text using "porter" method.
 Object cleanedset is the output of this function.

+Then I create a model, maybe several models and test them.
+What my model should have as an input?
+A sentence.